dansteingart/without_the_hot_air/pages_md/SEwtHA_37.md

 To get a year-round heat-loss figure, we can take the temperature demand of Cambridge from figure E.5.
 With the thermostat at 19 °C, the

-<span class="figurenumber">Table E.8.</span> Breakdown of my house’s conductive leakiness, and its ventilation leakiness, pre-2006.
+<div class='caption'><span class="figurenumber">Table E.8.</span> Breakdown of my house’s conductive leakiness, and its ventilation leakiness, pre-2006.
 I’ve treated the central wall of the semi-detached house as a perfect insulating wall, but this may be wrong if the gap between the adjacent houses is actually well-ventilated.
-I’ve highlighted the parameters that I altered after 2006, in modifications to be described shortly.
+I’ve highlighted the parameters that I altered after 2006, in modifications to be described shortly.</div>

 temperature demand in 2006 was 2866 degree-days.
 The average rate of heat loss, if the house is always held at 19 °C, is therefore: